 Discover our STripFET P-channel MOSFETs, available in very small form factor packages and recently enlarged with new trench-gate devices.

-The main features of our wide MOSFET portfolio include:
+The main features of our wide STPOWER MOSFET portfolio include:

 - -100 to 1700 V breakdown voltage range

-- More than 30 package options including the 4-lead TO-247 featuring a dedicated control pin for increased switching efficiency, the H2PAK for high-current capability, the very innovative surface-mount TO-LL leadless, the 1-mm-high surface-mount PowerFLAT family, from 2 x 2 mm up to 8 x 8 mm for medium-voltage, high-voltage and very-high-voltage power MOSFETs featuring excellent thermal performance thanks to a large exposed metal drain pad
+- More than 30 package options including the 4-lead TO-247 featuring a dedicated control pin for increased switching efficiency, the H2PAK for high-current capability, the very innovative surface-mount leadless TO-LL, the 1-mm-high surface-mount PowerFLAT family, from 2 x 2 mm up to 8 x 8 mm for medium-voltage, high-voltage and very-high-voltage power MOSFETs featuring excellent thermal performance thanks to a large exposed metal drain pad

 - Improved gate charge and lower on-state resistance to meet today's challenging efficiency requirements